-Applications are assessed by Grenada’s Citizenship by Investment Committee (CBIC) and applications are handled by authorised international marketing agents, in coordination with local agents.
+Applications are assessed by Grenada’s Citizenship by Investment Committee (CBIC) and applications are handled by authorized international marketing agents, in coordination with local agents.

 Once an application is submitted to the CBIC, the government assesses each application carefully.
-CBIC goes through strict due diligence checks and will decline an application if the applicant makes a false statement or excludes any relevant information in the application.
+CBIC goes through a strict due diligence process and will decline an application if the applicant makes a false statement or excludes any relevant information in the application.

 Application approval usually takes between 60-90 days.
 When the application is approved, the qualifying investment must be made and proof of the respective investment must be supplied.

-Following the investment, citizenship documents are issued and a passport can be procured.
+Following the investment, citizenship documents are issued and a Grenadian passport can be procured.

-Who can submit the application for the Grenada citizenship by investment program?
+Who can submit the application for Grenada citizenship by investment?

 Get in touch with our specialists at Global Citizen Solutions for more information on how we can support you throughout your application.

-Step-by-step guide for the Grenada citizenship by investment application
+Step-by-step guide for the Grenada citizenship application process

-Complete all the application forms and necessary documents as provided by your authorised marketing agent.
-Make sure all the documents are legalised according to CBIC’s standards (more information on document requirements below).
+2. Complete all the application forms and necessary documents as provided by your authorized marketing agent.
+Make sure all the documents are legalized according to CBIC’s standards (more information on document requirements below).

-3. Government assesses application and conducts background checks
+3. Government assesses the application and conducts background checks

-Within 60-90 days of applying, your application should be approved and a letter of will be issued, with detailed instructions on making your investment.
+4. Within 60-90 days of applying, your application should be approved and a letter will be issued, with detailed instructions on making your investment.